abond936/My-Journal/docs/Project.md

 The Tag Management page provides an administrative interface for organizing the hierarchical tag system used for content categorization.

 #### Current
-- Hierarchical Tree View: Tags are displayed in a collapsible tree structure that reflects their parent-child relationships and sort order.
-- Inline Name Editing: Tag names can be edited directly in the list by clicking on the name.
-Changes are saved automatically.
-- Drag-and-Drop Reordering: Tags are reordered within the same parent by dragging and dropping between its siblings.
-- Drag-and-Drop Reparenting: Tags are reparented by dragging them onto a new parent tag.
-- Add Child Tag: New tags are added as children to any existing tag using the `+` button on each row.
+- Hierarchical Tree View
+- Inline Name Editing
+- Drag-and-Drop Reordering
+- Drag-and-Drop Reparenting
+- Add Child Tag `+`:
 - Tag Deletion: Tags are deleted using the "Delete" button.
 The user is prompted to choose a deletion strategy:
   - Promote Children: The tag is deleted, and its direct children become children of the deleted tag's parent.
   - Cascade Delete: The tag and all of its descendant tags are deleted.
 Cards lose their tags

 #### Next
-- *Revisit entire tag implementation*
-- A more robust user interface for the deletion strategy choice (replacing the browser prompt).
+- *A more robust user interface for the deletion strategy choice (replacing the browser prompt).*
-- Full implementation of the drag-and-drop reordering and reparenting logic to persist changes to the database.
-- A background task system for processing complex deletions to prevent UI freezes.
+- *A background task system for processing complex deletions to prevent UI freezes.*

 ### **Question Management**
 ---------------------------------
 Status: ⭕ Planned

-- Questions are prompts for stories
+Questions are prompts for stories.

 #### Current
 - None